-Want to learn how to use chalk paint to update your furniture?
+Want to learn how to use chalk paint to update an old dining room table to a beautiful, modern farmhouse table?
 Check out my Chalk Paint Dining Table Makeover DIY Tutorial using Rustoleum Chalk Paint!

 *This post contains affiliate links

 Hey everyone!
 For today’s post I’m excited to (finally) share our Rustoleum Chalk Paint Dining Table Makeover and Chalk Paint Table Tutorial.
 This is a fun DIY project I completed last Fall season, and I wanted to put together a full post with tips on how to use chalk paint and my DIY chalk paint table experience in the hopes that it would help others who wanted to give their dining table a chalk paint makeover.

 If you want to learn how I did this modern farmhouse chalk paint table makeover then keep reading and be sure and leave me any questions you have about chalk paint in the comments below!

 Our dining room table has been part of our family for over 9 years now and while I’ve always loved the size of it, it was looking pretty rough after surviving 5 moves.
 Both the table and chairs were knicked and scratched, and there were a couple unfortunate burn marks on the top of the table that always bothered me.
 Plus, the stain was a bit dark for my current taste and I was ready for a change.